yann-yinn/nuxt-gustave/README.md

 #### Generate JSON

-Run "npm run dev": Json files are generating automatically when running command `npm run dev` or `npm run generate`.
+Run `npm run dev`: Json files are generating automatically when running command `npm run dev` or `npm run generate`.
+You can also use manually `npx nuxt-gustave` command to run the compilers.

 You will find a `static/api/posts.json` with this content :